majilacodes/Pharmora-BioInformatics/README.md

-# Pharmora - Advanced Bioinformatics Research Platform
+# Pharmora - AI Driven Bioinformatics Research Platform

 Welcome to **Pharmora**, an all-in-one bioinformatics research platform designed to accelerate drug discovery and molecular research.
 Pharmora provides a comprehensive set of tools for researchers and scientists working in the fields of cheminformatics, bioinformatics, and pharmaceutical research.